Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Conclusions

 Still, the parallels that have been drawn with well posed physical problems (namely, the motion on a directed graph of self-propelled particles that can adsorb on its edges) bear appealing promises: the foregoing limitations may indeed be overcome by tackling more refined physical models, which may incidentally open new avenues of research for physicists and mathematicians.
-Perhaps even more importantly, these abstract connections can clarify the influence of some parking characteristics on the occupancy and the search time (for instance, the parking time and the turnover rate, in this contribution).
+Even more importantly, these abstract connections can clarify the influence of some parking characteristics on the occupancy and the search time (for instance, the parking time and the turnover rate, in this contribution).

 To conclude, we would like to highlight the potential of this theoretical approach to address practically relevant issues that may be out of reach of agent-based simulations.
+While this study revolved around the description of a reference scenario, the formulae giving the parking search time can be integrated into a static multi-modal transport model, as part of the generalised cost of a motorised trip, in order to evaluate hypothetical scenarios of urban redesign.
+This would notably account for the elasticity of parking demand to search times and enable one to assess whether, for instance, reducing the parking supply increases the emission of pollutants by generating more cruising traffic or acts in the opposite way because scarcer spots and longer search times deter travelers from using their cars.

-This is particularly relevant for optimisation problems, which typically require numerous simulations that can be bypassed by our analytical formulae.
-We mention two such examples.
-First, the idea of adaptive parking pricing, whereby the attractiveness of spots is modulated by changing the parking rates, has already been experimented in San Francisco and Los Angeles, notably \citep{shoup2018parking}.
+The importance of our work is even clearer if one tries to optimise some urban redesigns, which typically require numerous simulations that can be bypassed by our analytical formulae.
+Let us mention a few examples.
+One may naturally wish to restrict the parking supply while holding the cruising traffic in check.
+But one may also turn to adaptive parking pricing, whereby the attractiveness of spots is modulated by changing the parking rates and which has already been experimented in San Francisco and Los Angeles, notably \citep{shoup2018parking}.
 These modulations affect not only the demand, but also the parking search time \citep{dutta2021searching}; our formulae relating the search time to the attractiveness in the stationary regime can help find an optimal spatial modulation of the parking rates in busy neighbourhoods.
-Secondly, in the context of the development of smart cities and the emergence of smart guidance and parking reservation system, our work paves the way for an assessment of the maximal performances that can be expected from smart guidance applications.
+Finally, in the context of the development of smart cities and the emergence of smart guidance and parking reservation system, our work paves the way for an assessment of the maximal performances that can be expected from smart guidance applications.
 This will be the focus of a forthcoming manuscript.